GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

     >
     > - a `<project>.git` directory that is a bare repository (i.e. without its own working tree), that is typically used for exchanging histories with others by pushing into it and fetching from it.

-[^snapshot-makes-no-sense]: Also, the concept of a snapshot doesn't really make sense when multiple different people are interacting with the repo.
-If I'm working on one branch of the repo and you're working on a different branch, which branch should the snapshot be of?
+[^snapshot-makes-no-sense]: Also, it doesn't really make sense for a shared central repository to store a snapshot.
+If I'm working on one branch of the repo and you're working on a different branch, which branch should the central repository store a snapshot of?
+This may seem surprising, since GitHub shows you a snapshot when you go to github.com/my-repo, but GitHub generates that snapshot on the fly when you access that page, rather than storing it permanently with the repo (this means that GitHub only needs to generate a snapshot when you ask for it, rather than keeping one updated every time anybody pushes any changes).

-[^no-home-git-repo]: There's no reason that this would be impossible, but it would be annoying for a few reasons.
-It would mean that every subdirectory of your home directory would be part of the home git repo, so accidental git commands would be valid rather than triggering the helpful "you're not in a Git repo" error.
-It would also mean putting a `.git` directory in your home directory, which seems to me like unnecessary clutter.
+[^no-home-git-repo]: There's no reason that this would be impossible, but it would be annoying because it would mean that every subdirectory of your home directory would be part of the home git repo, so accidental git commands would be valid rather than triggering the helpful "you're not in a Git repo" error.

-[^tested-on-macos]: I tested all these commands on MacOS, but they should work for any Unix-like operating system
+[^testing]: I tested all these commands on MacOS and Ubuntu, but they should work for any Unix-like operating system.